Jake Bobowski

 Everyone will get a mark out of 90 for their presentation.
 Eight of the remaining 10 marks will be rewarded based on attendence.

-You are required to email me your presentation slides by noon on the day of your presentation.
+You are required to email me your presentation slides by 11:00 am on the day of your presentation.
 If you meet this deadline, you will receive 2 marks.
-Acceptable formats are pdf, ppt, pptx, and odp.
+Acceptable formats are pdf, ppt, pptx, and a link to a Google Slides link.

 Data Analysis: In PHYS 331 you will be required to analyze the data that you collect from the online labs.
 The analysis will involve plotting data (with error bars) and performing weighted fits.
 In this course, data analysis using Python will be supported.